 - Carbon neutrality by 2040

-The committee’s recommendations are due to IU President Pamela Whitten no later than April 30, 2023.
+The committee’s recommendations were submitted to IU President Pamela Whitten on April 30, 2023.

-Forums will be held during fall semester 2022 on each IU campus.
+Forums will be held during fall semester 2022 and spring semester 2023 on each IU campus.
 Students, faculty and staff will be able to provide their input and ideas to the committee during these forums.
 Dates and locations are being solidified and will be shared with each campus.

 Input may also be provided to: email@example.com